nodrogluap/maxwell/README.md

 ## Quick Start

-Download the standalone executable for Linux or Windows from the Releases.
+1. Download the standalone executable for Linux or Windows from the Releases.

-Replay an existing bulk fast5 file.
+2. Replay an existing bulk fast5 file.
+On Windows:

-Start Maxwell.
+C:\Directory\path> "C:\Program Files\OxfordNanopore\MinKNOW\ont-python\python.exe" "C:\Program Files\OxfordNanopore\MinKNOW\python\recipes\playback.py" --source <bulk/fast5/file/path.fast5>

+3. Start Maxwell with a false discovery rate of 0.05 for some set of known sequences you do NOT want to resequence. maxwell.exe -p 0.05 -I <exclusion_sequences.fasta>

 ## Getting the source code
 Maxwell depends on a number of external libraries, which are compiled from source to build a standalone executable.
 When cloning this repository, be sure to include all the submodules like so: